Meghan defeats Harry in New Zealand gumboot toss

 The Duke and Duchess of Sussex were visiting a conservation area north of Auckland that had been set aside as part of a Commonwealth initiative to honor Queen Elizabeth’s 66 years on the British throne.

-There, the couple split off and each led a team of cheering children in a competition to see who could through a rubber rainboot - known locally as a ‘gumboot’ - the farthest.
+There, the couple split off and each led a team of cheering children in a competition to see who could throw a rubber rainboot - known locally as a ‘gumboot’ - the farthest.

 Meghan, wearing black J Crew jeans and a Karen Walker blazer, led her team to victory after tossing a blue boot about a meter (3.2 feet) further than Harry’s red one.